blackd/Inventory-Profiles/description/description.md

 For the official launcher make sure you don't have the game or the launcher running and follow [this guide](https://fabricmc.net/wiki/player:tutorials:install_mcl:windows)

 For the other launchers... really you should know how to do it :)

-## Known issues

-- Anchor header may not be shown correctly if the UI scaling is more than 2 or if the game windows is too small

 ## Contributing